Create an app

 This app was created for instructional purposes only and should not be used as an authoritative resource.

-This app was created for instructional purposes using a publicly available web map featured in Esri's Living Atlas of the World.
+This app was created for instructional purposes using a publicly available web map featured in ArcGIS Living Atlas of the World.

 - For Credits (Attribution), click Edit, type Esri, Living Atlas, and click Save.

 You've finished configuring your app and updating the item details.
-Now you can send your business partners an email with a link to your app.
+Now you can share it and send your business partners an email with a link to your app.

 - Under URL, click the Copy button to copy the app's URL to your computer's clipboard.
 Paste the URL into an email.

-After only 20 minutes working in ArcGIS Online, you've created a configurable app to present your findings and recommendations to your business partners.
+After only 15 minutes working in ArcGIS Online, you've created and configured an app to present your findings and recommendations to your business partners.
 What's next?

 Explore ArcGIS Online on your own and discover what else is possible.
 A few ideas are as follows: